 NOCSFWCA has also contracted with Bay Actuarial Consultants to provide an independent actuarial review of the overall program.
-This study confirms the adequacy and reasonableness of the liabilities recorded as outstanding claim reserves for all program years.
-Finally, Vavrinek, Trine, Day & Co., LLP, Certified Public Accountants, has performed an independent audit examination of the financial statements in accordance with generally accepted auditing standards.
+This is the basis for the Claim Liabilities reflected on the Statement of Net Position and in compliance with GASB Statement No. 10.
+Vavrinek, Trine, Day & Co., LLP, Certified Public Accountants, performs an independent audit examination of the financial statements in accordance with generally accepted auditing standards on an annual basis.

-Basic Financial Statements
+Basic Financial Statements: